 Indoor Plant Styling Tips

 Los Angeles still leads when it comes to houseplants.
 Maybe it’s fresh on my mind after Legends Design Week, but the point stands.
-The restaurants, shops, and showrooms I visited all featured great greenery, many with species simply not feasible in cold New England weather.
+The restaurants, shops, and showrooms I visited all featured AMAZING greenery, many with species simply not feasible in cold New England weather.
 Jenna Cooper’s showroom deserves a post of its own—the plants are lush, intentional, and clearly cared for by professionals.
 Her staff confirmed a local company handles plant maintenance, and it shows.
 The space feels styled but alive, and the plants play a big role in that balance.

 Next are the plants that need water about every 10 days.
 Japanese aralia—also called Japanese fatsia—does well indoors with cool, indirect light, especially from north- or east-facing windows.
 Dwarf umbrella trees (Schefflera arboricola) are another easy-care option: sculptural, full, and perfect for softening corners.
 They prefer bright, indirect light and typically need water every 10 to 14 days, making them ideal for frequent travelers—or the occasionally forgetful.
 Lastly, a bonsai tree—a classic nod to Asian influence.
 This one was a Goldegate ficus, styled with precision and balance.
 It thrives in bright, indirect light with steady moisture but doesn’t like soggy soil.
 Prune regularly to maintain shape and encourage dense growth.

 Then come the long-haul plants—those that only need watering every two to two and a half weeks.
 These are mostly succulents: blue chalk sticks, string of pearls, pink ice plant, and needle stonecrop.
 All four thrive in bright sun and dry, well-draining soil.
 Water them thoroughly, then let the soil dry out completely before watering again.
-Blue chalk sticks have a sculptural, icy blue tone that works well in modern spaces.
-String of pearls adds a soft, trailing element and looks great draped over open shelving.
-Pink ice plant brings a splash of color and may even bloom in the right conditions.
-Needle stonecrop is hardy, low-growing, and bloomed tiny yellow flowers on my windowsill after a long winter.
-A small pot of it goes a long way.

 If you’re over the fiddle leaf fig (no shade, I still have two at my own place) and done with eel grass (too corporate), this list should spark ideas.
 These houseplants are easy to style, easy to live with, and easy to love.
 They bring shape, softness, and life into a space—essential for any photo shoot, but even more essential in real life.
 A room isn’t finished until something green is growing in it.
+For more ideas on how I approach layering, styling, and finishing a space, head to my post on decorating and styling.

 - Song of India (Dracaena reflexa) – every 7–10 days; bright, indirect light; prefers humidity; allow top inch of soil to dry